openmv/openmv/docs/firmware.md

 * firmware.elf    # Firmware ELF Image (used to generate the BIN/DFU Files)
 * openmv.bin      # Combined Bootloader+Firmware Binary Image (not directly used)
 * openmv.dfu      # Combined Bootloader+Firmware DFU Image (Used by `Tools->Run Bootloader` in OpenMV IDE)
-* uvc.bin         # Alternative UVC Binary Image (not directly used)
-* uvc.dfu         # Alternative UVC DFU Image (not directly used)
-* uvc.elf         # Alternative UVC ELF Image (used to generate the BIN/DFU Files)
+* romfs<n>.img    # ROM filesystem image
 ```

 ### Notes on building the firmware in a Virtual Machine
-* When building the firmware inside of a Linux Virtual Machine, shared folders should be used to make the `src/build/bin` folder inside the VM available to the host OS.
+* When building the firmware inside of a Linux Virtual Machine, shared folders should be used to make the `build/bin` folder inside the VM available to the host OS.
 If using VMware, this can be done by going to `Player->Manage -> Virtual Machine Settings -> Options -> Shared Folders` and adding a shared folder named `shared` on the host OS.
 The shared folder will appear in Linux (for Ubuntu) under `/mnt/hgfs/shared/`.
 Any files copied to that path appear in the host OS inside of the shared folder.
 To copy firmware after the build into that folder run `mv build/bin/* /mnt/hgfs/shared/`.

 * OpenMV IDE's bootloader will have trouble connecting to your OpenMV Cam from inside of a virtual machine.
 You can download OpenMV IDE [here](https://openmv.io/pages/download). *To be clear, OpenMV IDE can connect to an OpenMV Cam from inside of a virtual machine, however OpenMV IDE's bootloader needs to connect to the OpenMV Cam using a timing critical handshake that generally fails when you introduce moving USB devices around between the Host OS and a Virtual Machine*.